Food For Thought Pg 5

 Maurice Pierce September 18, 2024

-Organic fibers are grown without the use of toxic pesticides, herbicides, fungicides and chemical fertilizers.
 They are not processed with any other toxic substances and must be colored with non-toxic dyes.
+That said, organic clothing and bedding may have a shorter lifespan compared to synthetic textiles.
+But they help to reduce the chemical load on the body and the environment.
 Try to buy organic clothing and bedding with the GOTS or OEKO-TEX certification when possible.

 Share your thoughts